-This year in Ireland, 40,000 of our people will be diagnosed with cancer.
-On becoming a patient within our Health Service, every one of them will be advised that Conventional cancer treatment consisting mainly of surgery, chemotherapy and radiation offer the best and only hope of survival.
+On becoming a patient within our Health Service, every one of them will have been advised that Conventional cancer treatment consisting mainly of surgery, chemotherapy and radiation offer the best and only hope of survival.

 The Irish Cancer Society offers the same advice – not because it is correct, but because it comes from the same source.
-These 40,000 patients won’t, therefore, be told about the failure of these standard treatments to prolong survival in most patients.
-They won’t be warned about the true level of harm and deaths that are directly caused by these treatments.
-And they won’t be given any information about the other potentially life-saving treatment options open to them.
-As a result, most will follow the advice and receive this “one-size-fits-all” treatment.
+These 30,000 patients won’t, therefore, have been told about the failure of these standard treatments to prolong survival in most patients.
+They won’t have been warned about the true level of harm and deaths that are directly caused by these treatments.
+And they won’t have been given any information about the other potentially life-saving treatment options open to them.
+As a result, most will have followed the advice and opted for this “one-size-fits-all” treatment.

 Research proves that many patients do not die from the cancer itself, but as a direct result of the toxic treatments they receive.
 The Irish Cancer Society bears some responsibility for these deaths because of the bad advice and misleading information it publishes.

 Take treatment side-effects, for example; 2016 research carried out for MacMillan Cancer Support looked at 28,364 patients with breast cancer and 15,045 patients with lung cancer who underwent chemotherapy.
 A total of 1,974 died within 30 days only of starting treatment.